 For a 10 percent discount on groups of two or more, or special pricing for New York City public school teachers and returning participants, please contact email@example.com.

-In development: a 12-credit advanced certificate program based on the Reimagining Education curriculum, incorporating distance (online) learning throughout the year.
-We will send out details in early 2018.
+You can also take part in a 10-credit advanced certificate program based on the Reimagining Education curriculum, incorporating distance (online) learning throughout the year.
+For more information about the advanced certificate program, please email ReimagineEd@tc.columbia.edu.

 Teachers College has a number of different ways to accommodate visitors for your upcoming event.
 Click here to find multiple lodging options conveniently located near Teachers College, as well as options for dining and parking.